alambley/aes256/README.md

 # usage

-`./aes256`  Run with the data and key from the NIST FIPS 197 document Appendix C.3 example.

-`./aes256 [Message to encrypt]` Run with data from command line.
+`./aes256 -ecb [Message to encrypt] [256 bit key in 02x hex]` Encrypt data using AES256-ECB

-`./aes256 [Message to encrypt] [Key in 02x hex]` Run with data and key from command line.
+`./aes256 -cbc [Message to encrypt] [256 bit key in 02x hex] [128 bit iv in 02x hex]` Encrypt data using AES256-CBC

 # note
 If the data and key from the command line didn't tip you off, don't use this for anything that you actually want to encrypt.
 This implementation was an educational exercise and is slow, probably naive, and vulnerable to all of the cryptographic no-nos.
-Use [OpenSSL](https://github.com/openssl/openssl) for a free, open-source, and infinitely more secure encryption option.
+Use [OpenSSL](https://github.com/openssl/openssl) for a fast, free, open-source, and infinitely more secure encryption option.